genaray/Arch/README.md

 # Arch
-A C# based Archetype Entity Component System ( ECS ).
+A C# based Archetype [Entity Component System](https://www.wikiwand.com/en/Entity_component_system) (ECS).

 Each Archetype stores their entities within 16KB sized chunks perfectly fitting into L1 Caches for maximum iteration performance.
+This technique has two main advantages, first of all it provides an great entity allocation speed and second it lowers the cache misses to the best possible minimum.
 Its incredible fast, especially for well architectured component structures.

-Since its still work in progress it is not yet finished and there still a lot of features missing.
-It can not be used with Unity unfortunately yet, but its great for pure c# console apps, gameservers and standalone games.
-Supports .NetStandard 2.1 and .Net Core 6 and 7.
+Supports .NetStandard 2.1, .Net Core 6 and 7.
+Since .NetStandard is supported, you may also use it with Unity.

 > First version as a nugget package is coming soon.